neilpeterson/kubernetes-burst-scheduler/README.md

 ## Starting the scheduler

 The following manifest can be used to start the scheduler.
-Update `<node-name>` with the name of the burst node, and `<integer>` with the burst value.
-See the arguments section for details on all possible arguments.
+The node name in this example is the name of the virtual kubelet node using a ACI provider in my AKS cluster.
+This can be updated to the name of any node in the cluster.
+The burst value is set for `5`, this can also be configured with any value.

 ```yaml
 apiVersion: apps/v1beta1